Skip to searchSkip to main content

 Make sure that your washing machine offers eco modes.
 The eco mode will save energy whilst heating up the water in the machine.
 When buying a washing machine, you should always check the energy label.

-You can wash in a more environmentally friendly way by using the correct amount of laundry detergent.
+You can wash in a more nature-friendly way by using the correct amount of laundry detergent.
 Ideally, you should use laundry detergents that do not contain fillers or preservatives but can still clean your clothes effectively.
 It is also recommended not to use fabric softeners.
-By washing less frequently or only washing when the washing machine is full and doing the occasional hand wash, you can wash clothes in a more environmentally friendly way.
+By washing less frequently or only washing when the washing machine is full and doing the occasional hand wash, you can wash clothes in a more nature-conscious way.
 You can also save energy by leaving your clothes to dry either indoors or outdoors.

 Discover more articles: